 An advanced persistent threat is a stealthy cyberattack in which a person or group gains unauthorized access to a network and remains undetected for an extended period.
-The term APT was traditionally associated with nation-state sponsorship, but over the last few years we’ve seen multiple instances of non-nation state groups conducting large-scale targeted intrusions for specific goals.
+The term's definition was traditionally associated with nation-state sponsorship, but over the last few years we’ve seen multiple examples of non-nation state groups conducting large-scale targeted intrusions for specific goals.

 ADVANCED PERSISTENT THREAT EXAMPLES